 Ties will be handled by the Contest Director.
 Any other concerns or issues shall be dealt with by the Contest Director.
 The decision of the Contest Director concerning the application of these rules or the contest will be final.

 These rules apply only to the Shelby County Right to Life regional oratory contest.
-Rules for the state and national contests differ only slightly.
-See link above right for national rules.
+Rules for the state and national contests differ only slightly, but can be found here.